 Dean bought additional land adjacent to Nelson’s in 1958 and then took over Nelson’s farm after his death.
 Dean was also known for innovation.
 From new methods of controlling pests to installation of an orchard sprinkling system, Dean was looking for new and better ways to farm.
 Dean bought orchard land near Hotchkiss in 1981 as development started to encroach on the land in Grand Junction.
 The pressure from development continued to increase to include vandalism of farm machinery, physical threats and traffic.
 Weary of the travails that came with development, Shirley, Bill and Dean bought additional land in Hotchkiss in 1987, selling the home farm in Grand Junction in 1995.

-After wholesale markets became uneconomic, Steve and Becky (with the support of his parents and uncle) started retailing fruit in Denver at farmers markets.
-As Steve pulls out of the driveway on Friday nights during harvest heading to Denver, Shirley and Dean recall their dad leaving to drive to Denver in much the same way.
+After a collapse of wholesale markets, Ela Family Farms started retailing fruit in Denver at farmers markets.
+Just like Steve’s pulling out of the driveway heading to markets in Denver each Friday night during harvest, Shirley and Dean recall their dad leaving to drive to Denver in much the same way.

 Things often stay the same through generations.
 For us at Ela Family Farms that includes a commitment to bringing you the best possible tasting fruit, farming in a manner that is environmentally friendly, and supporting family farms.
 We take pride in our organic fruit and products and strive to ensure that our fruit will be the best you will taste, whether it be at farmers markets or in gift packs.